Kot Bala

-Kot Bala (Urdu: کوٹ بالا; Hindi: कोट बाला), or Balakot (Hindi: बालाकोट) is an archaeological site located in Lasbela District, Balochistan, Pakistan.
+Kot Bala, or Balakot is an archaeological site located in Lasbela District, Balochistan, Pakistan.
 It is near the Makran coast of the Arabian Sea, and goes back to around 4000 BC.

 The settlement of Balakot precedes the Indus Valley civilization by many centuries.
 It is located in the interior of the Sonmiani Bay, along the Lasbela coast (the Plain of Las Bela).
 This site is of importance due to its proximity to the Arabian Sea, and is believed to have been a main harbour, from which the Indus traders sailed to the coasts of the Arabian Peninsula.

 Excavations

 The site was excavated by Professor George F. Dales of the University of California, Berkeley in the 1970s, but full details were not published.
 It is the only site in the region that was professionally excavated.

 The upper levels of the site belong to Indus Civilization, while the lower levels feature a culture of its own.
 The arrival of Indus influence was rather sudden.